Author’s note: ButterflyMX access control fobs and key cards are encrypted and cannot be copied with an RFID copier.

 Can I copy my key fob to my phone?

 No, there isn’t a way to copy a door or gate key fob to your phone.
-However, you can purchase an RFID sticker and adhere it to your phone in order to use it as a key fob.
+However, you can purchase an RFID sticker and attach it to your phone to use it as a key fob.

-Alternatively, mobile access control systems make it easy to use a smartphone as a keyless entry method.
+Alternatively, mobile access control systems make using a smartphone as a keyless entry method easy.

 Can I use my iPhone as a key fob?